sahlaouiahmed/Dictionary/readme.md

 Find the meaning is a website using HTML , CSS and Javascript , where you can search for the meanings of englich words , how to pronouce them , an example using the word you are searching for , synonyms and antonyms.

-To find the meaning of a word , I used javascript to communicate with a free dictionary API https://dictionaryapi.dev/ .
+To find the meaning of a word , I used javascript to communicate with a free dictionary API https://dictionaryapi.dev/ using the fetch method.

 The live link can be found here :  https://sahlaouiahmed.github.io/FindTheMeaning/